Infrared Image Super-Resolution: Systematic Review, and Future Trends: Fundamentals of Infrared Images

 \subsubsection{Other Engineering Tasks}

 For other engineering tasks, we can find the value of high-quality IR images in different disciplines.
 In the automated vehicle, infrared images in low-visibility conditions would be beneficial for assisted driving systems, but high-resolution thermal imaging sensors are typically expensive, which limits the general availability of such imaging systems\cite{Gupta2022TowardUG}.
 Therefore, super-resolution techniques can be used to improve performance in this filed\cite{Shen2019ADE, Rukkanchanunt2017ImageEF}.
 Further, super-resolution IR images have the potential to provide substantial improvements to interferometric observations of protoplanetary disks\cite{Yamaguchi2020SuperresolutionIO}.
 Moreover, estimates of relative dust optical depth and source brightness are also important\cite{harvey2012first}.
-Ultra-high-resolution IR images are also needed in the study of ongoing star formation\cite{Biller2005HighResolutionMI,Megeath1996EvidenceFO}.
-Applications in other domains can be found in more detail in Tab. \ref{tab.1}.
+Ultra-high-resolution IR images are also needed in the study of ongoing star formation\cite{Biller2005HighResolutionMI,Megeath1996EvidenceFO}. \rr{IRSR algorithms are also increasingly being deployed on embedded systems and edge computing platforms within vehicles, such as NVIDIA's Jetson series or specialized FPGAs\footnote{https://developer.nvidia.com/embedded/jetson-modules}.
+This necessitates the development of lightweight and efficient network architectures (e.g., using knowledge distillation or network pruning) to meet strict latency requirements for real-time decision-making.
+Companies like FLIR Systems (now Teledyne FLIR)\footnote{https://www.flir.eu/} provide thermal camera modules specifically for the automotive industry.
+The SR techniques implemented in these systems often prioritize speed and robustness over achieving the highest possible reference metrics, sometimes using simpler interpolation methods combined with fast neural enhancement filters rather than complex generative models.} Applications in other domains can be found in more detail in Tab. \ref{tab.1}.